sha-e-256/lego-classification-using-ml/README.md

 The main purpose of the Python script 'dataset.py' is to navigate file directories.
-This script is used to pre-process all the training images found in the cad-training-images and real-training-images folders.
+This script is used to pre-process all the training images found in the 'cad-training-images' and 'real-training-images' folders.

 Pre-processing is performed by calling the get_segmented_imgs function available in the smart crop library on each training image.